 Calling all Ajyal Jurors!

-Ajyal Film Festival returns this November, and we are now looking for the people who are always the stars of our festival—the Ajyal Jurors!
+Ajyal Film Festival returns this October, and we are now looking for the people who are always the stars of our festival—our Ajyal Jurors!

-The jury programme scheduled from 7 – 13 November, as always, will provide curated workshops, daily film screenings, jury discussions, and opportunities to interact with global film talent to inspire participants through meaningful creative interactions and cinematic dialogue.
+Since its inception, Ajyal has brought young people from around the world together in the spirit of cultural exchange and creative interaction.
+The jury programme scheduled from 1 – 8 October, as always, will provide curated workshops, daily film screenings, jury discussions, and opportunities to interact with global film talent to inspire participants through meaningful creative interactions and cinematic dialogue.

-The Ajyal Jury Programme – Inspiring the Next Generation
+The Ajyal Jury Experience – Inspiring the Next Generation

 As a member of the Ajyal Jury, you watch films, discuss with fellow jurors and film experts, vote for the winners of the Ajyal Film Festival, and use your energy to bring about positive change far beyond Ajyal.